Isle of Wight Guru

 Bad smells and boisterous children when we visited...but East Cowes playground is big

 Newport's Seaclose Park (PO30 2EL) - home of the Isle of Wight Festival - has a good sized modern playground, although you might baulk at having to pay to park.
-There are rumours (which I just made up) that Mick Jagger and Keith Richards played on the zip wire shortly before going on stage.
+There are rumours (that I just made up) that Mick Jagger and Keith Richards played on the zip wire shortly before going on stage.
 It gets a bit busy.

 Seaclose Park playground